technomancy/bussard/spoilers/outline.md

 TODO: how do we make sure that you don't miss Nari's mission?

-Code TODOs:
-* Timed delivery of messages, eg. after 1 jump
-* Re-enable mission system
-* Programmatic mission generation (cargo, passengers)

-## Tracking down echoes of Traxus
+## Act II: Tracking down echoes of Traxus

 * Nari helps you decrypt the polyalphabetic journal(s)
  * The one that records when Traxus first contacts you